balena-io-modules/balena-temen/README.md

 ## License

-`balena-temen` is free software, and may be redistributed under the terms specified in the [license].
+`balena-temen` is open source software, and may be redistributed under the terms specified in the [license].

 [balena.io]: https://www.balena.io/